-This timely 6th edition of the classic Cost-Benefit Analysis text continues to build on the successful approach of previous editions, with lucid explanation of key ideas, simple but effective expository short chapters, and an appendix on various useful statistical and mathematical concepts and derivatives.
+This timely sixth edition of the classic Cost-Benefit Analysis text continues to build on the successful approach of previous editions, with lucid explanation of key ideas, simple but effective expository short chapters and an appendix on various useful statistical and mathematical concepts and derivatives.
 The book examines important developments in the discipline, with relevant examples and illustrations as well as new and expanded chapters which build upon standard materials on CBA.
-Highlights include;
+Highlights include:

 This book is a valuable source and guide to international funding agencies, governments, interested professional economists and senior undergraduate and graduate students.

 The text is fully supported by a companion website, which includes discussion questions and PowerPoint slides for each chapter.

 5 Consumer surplus when several prices change

 8 Measurements of rent